CMSgov/ab2d-website/_pages/claims-data-details.md

 {% endraw %}{% endcapture %}
 {% include copy_snippet.html code=jsonSnippet language="json" %}

-*Note: Claim id will be in the list of identifiers and identified by the claim ID system.*
+*Note: Claim ID will be in the list of identifiers and identified by the claim identification system.*

 ##  Claim Status